 At this time, the computer science program does not offer credit for internships.
 However, we have cultivated relationships with local industry members and organizations that have resulted in internship opportunities for our students.

 Yes!
 The computer science minor is designed for students who wish to develop an understanding of computer science and gain practical computing skills.
 This minor is a useful addition to any degree program and provides a foundation for graduate studies in computer science.
-Information about the computer science minor and required courses can be found in the UT catalog .
+Information about the computer science minor and required courses can be found in the UTampa catalog .

-At UT, we have several student organizations whose memberships include computer science students.
+At UTampa, we have several student organizations whose memberships include computer science students.
 Girls Who Code is a national organization aimed at increasing the representation of women in computer science.
 Members go on field trips, bring in guest speakers and organize workshops for students.
 UTech is the vibrant computer science club at the University of Tampa, led by passionate students who share a love for technology and innovation.
 It serves as a hub where like-minded individuals come together to exchange knowledge, collaborate on small-scale projects and explore the endless possibilities of computer science.
-Of course, there are many other student organizations across UT!
+Of course, there are many other student organizations across UTampa!